Hyderabad District, Sindh: History

-After 1998 census, two new talukas created in the district named; Hyderabad city and Latifabad talukas.
+After the 1998 census, two new talukas were created in the district named; Hyderabad City and Latifabad talukas.

-After 2002 elections, a new taluka created in the district named Qasimabad from Hyderabad City taluka.
+After the 2002 elections, a new taluka was created in the district named Qasimabad from Hyderabad City taluka.

 The city of Hyderabad is where the district headquarters were located and the district government used to be seated.
 The last Deputy Commissioner of the district was Rizwan Ahmed.
 Until the early 1970s the district included all the four districts mentioned above as well as the Badin district.
 This administrative setup was demolished by former President Pervez Musharraf in 2001 when he introduced the local body government.

-In 2005, three new districts - Tando Muhammad Khan, Matiari and Tando Allahyar districts were formed out of Hyderabad district.
+In 2005, three new districts (Tando Muhammad Khan, Matiari and Tando Allahyar) formed as subdivisions of Hyderabad.

 Geography

 Hyderabad District is 104,877 hectares in size.
 14,250 hectares of the district are under wheat cultivation, with a total annual production of over 55,000 tonnes.

 Administration and government

 The district Administration is given below: